Corvoidea

 Monarchidae: Monarchs Bonaparte, 1854

-The genetics of the Monarchidae have been studied by Pasquet et al. (2002), Filardi and Moyle (2005), and Filardi and Smith (2005).
-It is clear that the traditional Monarcha itself is paraphyletic.
-Christidis and Boles (2008) discuss appropriate generic names.
-They have been applied here, breaking Monarcha into three genera: Carterornis, Monarcha, and Symposiachrus.
-Note that Metabolus has been absorbed into into the narrower Monarcha based on Filardi and Moyle (2005.
+The genetics of the Monarchidae were previously studied by Pasquet et al. (2002), Filardi and Moyle (2005), and Filardi and Smith (2005).
+It was clear that the traditional Monarcha itself is paraphyletic.
+Christidis and Boles (2008) discussed appropriate generic names.
+TiF had adopted those, Monarcha into three genera: Carterornis, Monarcha, and Symposiachrus.
+Note that Metabolus has been absorbed into Monarcha based on Filardi and Moyle (2005) and Andersen et al. (2015b).

 The Monarcha branch splits into three main groups: Arses and Myiagra; Grallina; and Monarcha and allies.
+Fabre et al. (2014) have anaylized most of the Arses/Myiagra clade.
+Although Ochre-collared Monarch, Arses insularis, is basal in Arses, species boundaries for the rest of Arses may need adjustment.
 The taxonomic position of Grallina has been controversial, but Filardi and Moyle (2005) have resolved its position as sister to the Monarcha group.

-Cibois et al. (2004) addressed the species status of the Pomarea Monarchs of the central Pacific.
-VanderWerf (2007) showed that the forms of Elepaio on different islands were relatively unresponsive to each other's songs, while VanderWerf et al. (2010) shows they are as genetically distinct as the species in the closely related genus Pomarea.
-The combination of reasonable genetic distance and evidence of biological separation results in a split of the Elepaio, Chasiempis sandwichensis, into 3 species: Kauai Elepaio, Chasiempis sclateri, Oahu Elepaio, Chasiempis ibidis, and Hawaii Elepaio, Chasiempis sandwichensis.
+Cibois et al. (2004) addressed the species status of the former Pomarea Monarchs of the central Pacific.
+VanderWerf (2007) showed that the forms of Elepaio on different islands were relatively unresponsive to each other's songs, while VanderWerf et al. (2010) shows they are as genetically distinct as the species in the former genus Pomarea.
+The combination of reasonable genetic distance and evidence of biological separation results in a split of the Elepaio, Monarcha sandwichensis, into 3 species: Kauai Elepaio, Monarcha sclateri, Oahu Elepaio, Monarcha ibidis, and Hawaii Elepaio, Monarcha sandwichensis.

 - Blue-headed Crested-Flycatcher, Trochocercus nitens